 Go Outside and Play

-Raise your hand if you want another summer of being quarantined inside with kids all day?
-I didn’t think so.
+Raise your hand if you want kids cooped up inside in front of devices all day for 2 months straight? 😵💫 I didn’t think so.
 Now that many places are opening back up throughout America, and people are getting vaccinated, let the kids explore!

 This summer engagement tip doesn’t need an agenda or plan other than to get outdoors.
 But if you want to spice things up, here are free and easy ways to do it:

-• Have science experiments.
+- Have at home STEAM or science experiments.
 (Hello Coca-Cola and Mentos STEM projects!)

-If being around others in public still isn’t safe for you, these might be some helpful alternatives:
+If you don’t have nice public parks or attractive outdoor spaces near you, these might be some helpful alternatives:

 Play is essential to learning for all of us, especially kids.
+This is also something to really keep in mind if you’re teaching summer school for younger kids.
+Even though they need intervention to reinforce learning, play still helps them enjoy their summer break while filling in those learning gaps.
 So, let them out to run, explore, and PLAY!

 Use the Osmo Learning Sets